oerc-music/meld/README.md

 An introduction to MELD can be found on the [MELD website](https://meld.web.ox.ac.uk)

-The MELD implementation is split across a number of different repositories:
+This is a meta-repository documenting MELD.
+The MELD implementation itself is split across a number of different repositories:

 * [oerc-music/meld-web-services](https://github.com/oerc-music/meld-web-services), a reference implementation of the server-side session and annotation services for MELD 1.0.
 For MELD 2.0 onwards we recommend the use of Solid Pods instead (see below).
 * [oerc-music/meld-clients-core](https://github.com/oerc-music/meld-clients-core), a React.js library providing functionalities common to MELD applications, including reusable web page elements, graph traversal actions, rendering and interaction handlers, and state reducers.